wombelix/params2env/README.md

 ./tests/integration-tests.sh
 ```

-The script will:

-1) Create necessary IAM roles and policies
-2) Test String and SecureString parameters
+The script will create necessary IAM roles and policies, test String and SecureString
-3) Test with and without role assumption
+parameters with and without role assumption, test configuration file functionality,
-4) Test configuration file functionality
-5) Clean up all created resources
+and clean up all created resources.

 Note: Some tests involve AWS KMS keys which incur costs ($1/month per key).
 The script will ask for confirmation before creating any billable resources.